firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ### Throttles & Brakes
 1. **Direct hall wiring:** Route throttle and brake halls straight to ADC1/ADC2 signal, 3.3 V, and ground to keep control even when the OEM dash is removed.[^1] Keep the sensors on the controller’s 3.3 V rail—feeding 5 V halls directly into STM32 ADCs has already killed logic stages.【F:knowledge/notes/input_part000_review.md†L82-L84】
 2. **Spin-Y & other multi-button throttles:** Version 1 units need custom JST‑1.0 leads into ADC2/COMM2; version 2 ships with a four-conductor harness that lands cleanly on the adapter board.[^2]
+3. **Artem’s combined brake/throttle pod:** The finalized Spin-Y throttle now bundles bidirectional 3.3 V output for VESCs, a separate 5 V single-ended channel, a discrete e-brake loop, onboard cruise button, and an optional dual 12 mm button module on the same six-core harness—budget €45–€55 and leave slack for modular caps.[^artem-throttle]
+4. **Prototype manufacturing realities:** Artem priced SLS production at ~$1 900 for 20 display shells—more than CNC aluminium—so expect iterative 3D prints for ergonomics (index-finger reach, quick-release, accidental-press avoidance) before tooling up; consider CAN-integrated builds like Foujiwara’s combo throttles/displays if you need turnkey alternatives.[^proto-sls]
-3. **Spintend adapter v3 harness:** Modern boards arrive with keyed plugs—no more screw terminals—so match the supplied loom instead of hand-crimping tiny JST shells.[^3]
+5. **Spintend adapter v3 harness:** Modern boards arrive with keyed plugs—no more screw terminals—so match the supplied loom instead of hand-crimping tiny JST shells.[^3]
-4. **MakerX footpads & 3.3 V-only sensors:** Confirm both ADC rails output 3.3 V before blaming pads; swapping to 5 V kills the hall board.[^4]
+6. **MakerX footpads & 3.3 V-only sensors:** Confirm both ADC rails output 3.3 V before blaming pads; swapping to 5 V kills the hall board.[^4]
-5. **Interpret ADC counts, not raw voltage:** VESC Tool reports hall inputs as 0–4095 counts—track the delta between idle and full throw, and if readings compress, repeat the test with a stable 5 V source to rule out noisy 3.3 V regulators before replacing sensors; Spintend’s adapter manual expects ~0.8 V idle, so stop and rewire if a channel sits near 3 V.[^22][^adapter-idle]
+7. **Interpret ADC counts, not raw voltage:** VESC Tool reports hall inputs as 0–4095 counts—track the delta between idle and full throw, and if readings compress, repeat the test with a stable 5 V source to rule out noisy 3.3 V regulators before replacing sensors; Spintend’s adapter manual expects ~0.8 V idle, so stop and rewire if a channel sits near 3 V.[^22][^adapter-idle]
+8. **Xiaomi thumb-throttle tweaks:** Many Xiaomi-style throttles only need a pull-down resistor rather than the full Spintend adapter—reserve the adapter for smart display integrations and keep simple solder-in fixes on hand for quick conversions.[^xiaomi-resistor]
 6. **Filter noise in software first:** Builders tamed runaway triggers by compressing throttle activation to ~0.83–1.2 V inside VESC Tool rather than rewiring hardware; chassis grounding tricks have also helped but carry short-to-frame risk if insulation fails.[^adc-noise]
 6. **Fail-safe defaults:** Add a pull-down resistor from throttle signal to ground so any broken wire snaps to zero instead of ghost acceleration.[^19]
 7. **Legacy dash retention:** Leaving throttle through a dash adapter adds perceptible lag; many builders keep the dash for display only and wire throttles directly to the controller instead.[^20]
 8. **Refresh mappings after downtime.** Scooters that sat for months have thrown false brake/throttle behaviour until riders reran the ADC wizard and removed stale inversion flags inside VESC Tool.[^storage-cal]
 9. **Monitor brake sensors.** Dead brake halls make some VESC scooters pulse the motor every second or two under throttle, so replace failed sensors before ride testing.【F:knowledge/notes/input_part000_review.md†L39-L39】
+10. **Retrofit hall sensors when mechanical levers lack outputs.** Glue magnets to brake levers and pair them with A1324LUA sensors for proportional regen; keep reed kits as simple on/off spares.【F:knowledge/notes/input_part002_review.md†L352-L352】
+11. **Prep torque sensors with EMI bonding.** Upcoming torque-assist installs may need the bicycle frame bonded to ground through a fused ≈100 mA strap to keep EMI from feeding back into the ADC harness—plan the bond before chasing ghost signals.【F:knowledge/notes/input_part002_review.md†L626-L627】

 ### Regen Buttons & Variable Brakes
 - **Momentary button recipe:** Wire the button between ADC2 signal and the 3.3 V rail; avoid series resistors because they created “stuck brake” faults in testing.[^6]
 - **Analog lever mapping:** Run the ADC calibration wizard, keep the window open while sweeping the lever, then assign the channel to “Current (No Reverse)” so regen ramps in with negative motor/battery limits.[^7][^8]
+- **Dedicated regen throttles:** Many riders now park regen on a left-hand throttle or auxiliary lever capped near 10 A for panic stops while the right hand stays on drive duty—document the mapping so guests know which control does what.【F:knowledge/notes/input_part002_review.md†L353-L353】

 ### Lighting, Horns & Aux Loads
 - **Use the adapter as logic, not power:** The horn output only sources a couple of amps—enough for low-power buzzers but not vintage 35 W halogens—so trigger a relay or MOSFET that pulls from a beefier DC/DC converter.[^9][^10]